Joonie86/COBRA-7.3/475/Readme.txt

 The only reason why I'm releasing this is because I'd like to benefit more people whom wanting to improve this scene including all developers and users,

-plus I didn't want this to be wasted while I was waiting for DEX OFW to be delieverd.
+plus I didn't want this to be wasted while I was waiting for DEX OFW to be delivered.

 Hope this helped for those who want to learn.